DiegoBskt/chaos-monkey/README.md

 [![CodeQL](https://github.com/DiegoBskt/chaos-monkey/actions/workflows/github-code-scanning/codeql/badge.svg)](https://github.com/DiegoBskt/chaos-monkey/actions/workflows/github-code-scanning/codeql)

-`PodChaosMonkey` is a program designed to run inside a cluster, interact with the kube-apiserver, and delete a random pod in the selected namespace based on a schedule.
+`PodChaosMonkey` is a program designed to run inside a kubernetes cluster, interact with the kube-apiserver, and delete a random pod in the selected namespace based on a schedule.
 The purpose of this program is to test the resilience of the system and to ensure that the system can recover from unexpected failures.

 ## ✈️ QuickStart